apehex/tokun/articles/tokun.md

 The serie is heavily focused on western languages, due to personal knowledge.
 Still the concepts were tested on asian and middle-eastern languages.

-### Limit / Locality / Robustness

-With `tokun-16`, the model is getting one step closer to the limit of input compression.

-16 Unicode characters will be represented by a `float32` vector of dimension 256.
-It's 1024 output bytes for every 64 input bytes.

-It would appear that there is still a lot of leeway.
-Actually, if there was a 1:1 match it would mean that only a single embedding value would map to each token.

-It would be impractical since it would require LLMs to predict very precise values.
-Suppose that `[0.025 1.52 1.67 2.24 ...]` represents `"hello world! \o/"`.
-If the LLM outputs `[0.025 1.53 1.67 2.24 ...]` it may just have produced a totally random string.

-In fact, $\frac{1024}{64} = 16$ is a good ratio:
-we want each chunk of 16 characters to be represented by a region in the space of dimension 256.

-Ultimately, we would like to map the entire Unicode space.
-In theory, Unicode is made of $2^32$ code points.

-However only [17 Unicode planes][wiki-unicode-plane] are used because of the limitations.
-Out of those 17 planes only 7 are actually used, with 2 reserved for user customization (think empty).

-So our final goal is only to map 327,680 code points.

 ## Showcase

 Before diving into the details of the model, let's see how it handles the prompt: